 D&C Procedure and its Risks and Complications

-A D&C procedure is usually 10 to 15 minutes − but you may stay at the clinic or medical site for up to five hours.
+A D&C procedure is usually ten to fifteen minutes, but you may stay at the clinic or medical site for up to five hours.
 During the procedure, you’ll be sedated using either general, epidural or local anesthesia.
 Your cervix will be dilated to allow a scalpel or vacuum into the uterus to remove tissue associated with pregnancy.
 This outpatient surgical procedure is generally routine and free of complications.
 However, as with all medical procedures, there can be risks.

 Potential D&C Complications

 The most common complication of a D&C, according to the Mayo Clinic, is the perforation of the uterus.
 In this instance, a cutting object would inadvertently poke a hole in the wall of the uterus during the clearing of the pregnancy tissue.
 These perforations will usually heal on their own and only represent real concern if a blood vessel or secondary organ is damaged.